LamaBleu/plutoscripts/USB-drive/README.txt

 LeanTRX home page is available here : http://192.168.2.1/leantrx (or pluto.local/leantrx)

-Scripts : to send DATV have a look to /root/DATV folder !
+Scripts : to send DATV have a look to scripts in /root/DATV folder !
 Please respect rules/laws regarding RF transmission.

 When receiving DATV using from the DVBRX page(dvbrx.html), the TS stream is now redirected to 192.168.2.1:4444 using nmux.
-With a bit of luck it is possible to view the stream using VLC on the host computer running :  nc 192.168.2.1 4444 | cvlc - However it doesn't always work, depending on the stream (works well using MPEG4 stream sent from RPiDATV, 333kS/s) See another example below, and have a look to /root/datv-rx-leandvb.sh script to get more inspiration.
+With a bit of luck it is possible to view the stream using VLC on the host computer running :
+      nc 192.168.2.1 4444 | cvlc -

+However it doesn't always work, depending on the stream (works well using MPEG4 stream sent from RPiDATV, 333kS/s).
+Try replacing cvlc by mplayer.
+See another example below, and have a look to /root/datv-rx-leandvb.sh script to get more inspiration.